Quantum-memory-assisted on-demand microwave-optical transduction: Supplementary Note 6 -- Thermal background radiation

 where $d \Omega=\sin \theta d \theta d \varphi$ is the unit solid angle, and $A=2 \pi r^{2}+2 \pi r L$ is the surface area of the cylindric interaction medium (radius $r=66 \mu$m and length $L$ = 20 mm).
 Integrating over the 2.1 MHz storage bandwidth, the thermal photon flux is $\Phi\approx 295$ MHz.
 Since only $\sigma^{+}$ circularly polarized MW photons are converted in our scheme, the number of thermal photons participating in the storage process within the interaction time $\tau \simeq$ 550 ns is:

-Although many thermal photons are involved, only a small fraction propagating within an extremely narrow solid angle relative to $z$-axis are efficiently stored in the needle-shaped medium ($r \ll L$).
-As illustrated in Fig. S3a, we set the origin $O$ as the medium center and calculate the thermal photon contribution from angle $\theta$ as $d S= \frac{N \sin \theta d \theta}{2}$.
+Although many thermal photons are involved, only a small fraction propagating within an extremely narrow solid angle relative to $z$-axis are efficiently stored in the cigar-shaped medium ($r \ll L$).
+As illustrated in Supplementary Figure 3a, we set the origin $O$ as the medium center and calculate the thermal photon contribution from angle $\theta$ as $d S= \frac{N \sin \theta d \theta}{2}$.
 The effective interaction length $l$ for thermal photons at angle $\theta$ is

 where $\theta_{\min }=\arcsin \left(\frac{2 r}{L}\right)$ $\sim 10^{-4}$ , and, $l \simeq L$ just for the paraxial thermal photons radiated on the end surface of interaction volume.